electro-phys/electro-phys/README.md

 ## About Me

-- 🧠 Semi-professional neuron wrangler
+- 🧠 Semi-professional neuron wrangler in theory
 - 💬 Ask me about predictive processing and information theory
 - 📫 How to reach me: davidwg3@illinois.edu